AdriaPm/Pinball-Game/Pinball Game SourceCode/Game/README.md

  ## Github repository
   Click [here](https://github.com/Historn/PinBall_Game) to go to our project's Github repository.

+## Fixed Bugs

+Ball reset after touching collider crashes becuase is inside the death collider.
+FIX --> Wait an amount of ms before reseting ball position.

+Ball stuck in bouncers doing the same path.
+FIX --> For an amount of bounces changes normal impulse direction for changing the path.

 ## License

 This project is licensed under an unmodified MIT license, which is an OSI-certified license that allows static linking with closed source software.
 Check [LICENSE](https://mit-license.org/) for further details.